-The funding criteria and policies of the Research Council for Culture and Society implement the Academy of Finland’s strategy and the Academy’s funding terms and conditions.
-The policies are rooted in the strategy to support the quality and impact of research and promote the renewal of science.
+The funding criteria and policies of the Scientific Council for Social Sciences and Humanities are rooted in the Research Council of Finland’s strategy to support the quality and impact of research and promote the renewal of science.
 The policies are also based on the Research Council’s general criteria for funding decisions.

 The scientific quality of the application is the most important factor influencing the funding decisions.
-The Research Council primarily funds applications that receive the highest ratings of 5 or 6.
+The Scientific Council primarily funds applications that receive the highest ratings of 5 or 6.
 However, it is not able to fund all highly rated applications.
-The Research Council aims to fund exceptionally high-quality research in all of its research fields.
+The Scientific Council aims to fund exceptionally high-quality research in all of its research fields.

-The renewal of science refers to significant breakthroughs, reforming theories and concepts, critical assessment and sometimes challenging of previous studies, methodologically innovative approaches as well as using and analysing new kinds of data and material.
+The renewal of science refers to significant breakthroughs, new theories and concepts, critical assessment and sometimes challenging of previous studies, methodologically innovative approaches as well as using and analysing new kinds of data.

 The impact of research comprises both scientific and societal impact.

-In preparing and making funding decisions, the Research Council follows the Academy’s Equality Plan with a view to promoting equality and non-discrimination.
+In preparing and making funding decisions, the Scientific Council follows the Research Council of Finland’s Equality and Nondiscrimination Plan.

 Academy Project funding

-The Academy Project funding scheme is the most important funding instrument of the Research Council for Culture and Society for promoting the impact and renewal of research.
-As per its policy, the Research Council spends about half of its available funds on Academy Projects.
+The Academy Project funding scheme is the most important funding instrument of the Scientific Council for Social Sciences and Humanities for promoting the impact and renewal of research.
+As per its policy, the Scientific Council spends about half of its available funds on Academy Projects.

 Other factors that are considered include the project’s feasibility, the competence of the principal investigator and the research team, national and international contacts and international mobility.

 The PI of an Academy Project must be an advanced researcher who is qualified to head a research team.
-The Research Council’s policy is that Academy Projects include researchers who are at different stages of the research career, but the focus is on promoting postdoctoral careers.
-The projects may hire researchers at the doctoral candidate level, but the funding for that career stage is primarily the universities’ responsibility.
+The Scientific Council’s policy is that Academy Projects include researchers who are at different stages of the research career, but the focus is on promoting postdoctoral careers.
+The projects may hire researchers at the doctoral candidate level, but the funding for that career stage should primarily come from the universities.